 You may use the liquid fertilizer once or twice every month.
 It will encourage your dieffenbachia plant to grow and provide all the benefits.

 Coffee grounds are one of the easiest foods to compost.
-To make compost with the coffee ground, throw the used ground into your existing compost pile and mix them.
+To make compost with the coffee ground, mix the used ground into your existing compost pile.

 That’s it!
 There’s no need to turn the compost or make other changes to it.
 You can improve the compost by adding other items such as coffee filters.